-Surgery is the first and most common treatment for most patients with brain tumors at the Johns Hopkins Comprehensive Brain Tumor Center.
-It is highly successful for most benign tumors.
-Surgery is usually the best treatment for tumors that neurosurgeons can reach without severely damaging normal brain tissue near the tumor.
+Surgery is the first and most common treatment for most patients at the Johns Hopkins Comprehensive Brain Tumor Center.
+Brain tumor surgery can provide:

 Neurosurgeons at the Johns Hopkins Comprehensive Brain Tumor Center perform surgery on hundreds of patients with brain tumors every year.
-To improve the results (outcomes) of brain surgery, they use state-of-the-art imaging and surgical techniques.
-Advanced imaging enables neurosurgeons to precisely plan and perform surgery, using the least invasive approach possible.
+They use the latest and most advanced imaging and surgical techniques to precisely plan and perform surgery using the least invasive approach possible.

-They also work closely with neuroanesthesiologists — doctors who specialize in using pain-blocking techniques or medications (anesthetics) during neurosurgery.
-This ensures that the patient will receive the most appropriate type of anesthesia for the specific brain tumor and optimal anesthesia care during the procedure.
+The Comprehensive Brain Tumor team also works closely with neuroanesthesiologists (doctors who specialize in using pain-blocking techniques or medications during neurosurgery) ensuring that each patient receives the most appropriate type of anesthesia for the specific brain tumor and optimal anesthesia care during the procedure.